 The new 60,000-square-foot student center includes space for student organizations, activities and services, in a versatile, third-floor loft.
-For the first time ever, the campus provides dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations and other clubs.
+For the first time ever, the campus provides dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations, and other clubs.
 It also includes multiple lounge areas, informal meeting space and computer workstations.
-The Office of Student Development, the Student Success Center, which provides tutoring, academic and career counseling, and disability services, is also be housed there.
+The Division of Student Development and the Student Success Center, which provides tutoring, academic and career counseling, and disability services, are also housed there.

-The 500-plus seating in the future dining hall replaces the College’s current 270-seat space.
-Food stations with nutritious, customized made-to-order meals, plus grab-and-go options, will shorten wait times and enhance fellowship.
+The 500-plus seating in the dining hall replaces the College’s current 270-seat space.
+Food stations with nutritious, customized made-to-order meals, plus grab-and-go options, shorten wait times and enhance fellowship.

 As the College’s academic programs and enrollment continue to expand, so must its library resources and study space.
 With 40,000 square feet, the Zell and Shirley Miller Library more than doubles the College’s existing physical space for its growing collection of academic resources that aid students in reaching their intellectual potential.
 In addition to designated space for permanent and special collections, there are group study rooms, reading carrels, computer stations and a 24-hour study area.